16 Examples of Effective Employee Incentive Programs

 There’s a wide variety of examples when it comes to effective employee incentive program ideas.
 Some of them offer a financial incentive while others are non-monetized.
 In this section, we’ll take a closer look at those different forms of incentives and how they work:

-According to a recent survey into employee satisfaction at work, the majority of respondents wanted more recognition at work to stay engaged at work.
-That same report found around 37% of employees say that recognition is the most important thing to them.
+According to a recent survey into employee satisfaction at work, the majority of respondents wanted more recognition at work to stay engaged.
+That same report found around 37 percent of employees say that recognition is the most important thing to them.

 Find out how Social Recognition from Workhuman can build a culture of appreciation at your organization.